see-bear/mudroom-protocol/README.md

 * Enables **efficient reloading of context**
 * Protects **intellectual property**

-The metaphor is intentional: a *mud room* is where we pause, sort, and clean before entering the living space.
+The metaphor is intentional: a *mud room* is where we pause, sort, and clean before and afterr venturing out on a random walk.
 This protocol is that cognitive space.

 ---